ActivitySim/activitysim/docs/users-guide/model_anatomy.rst

 ----------------------

 The model specifications files are typically included in the ``configs`` folder.
-These files store python/pandas/numpy expressions, alternatives, and other settings for each model.
+These files store python/pandas/numpy expressions, alternatives, coefficients, constants and other settings for each model.
+For more information, see the :ref:`Utility Expressions<util_expressions>` section of the Developers Guide.

 Outputs
 -------

 The key output of ActivitySIm is the HDF5 data pipeline file ``output\pipeline.h5``.
 This datastore by default contains a copy of each data table after each model step in which the table was modified.
+The exact fields for each set of outputs will be different for various implementations of ActivitySim.

 Logging